Anti-apartheid movement in the United States: Constructive engagement

 After the 1980 election, President Ronald Reagan's adopted the policy of constructive engagement with South Africa in 1981.
 Written by Reagan's Assistant Secretary of State Chester Crocker, the policy called for easing economic sanctions and improving trade relationships to gradually steer South Africa away from the apartheid system.
 South Africa's role as a critical Cold War ally and a profitable investment environment led the Reagan administration to avoid anti-apartheid rhetoric and remain political and economically engaged in South Africa.
-However, with increasing pressure from Congress, university students, and civil rights activists, combined with the lack of actionable changes within South Africa's government, Reagan was forced reassess his policies towards South Africa.
+However, with increasing pressure from Congress, university students, and civil rights activists, combined with the lack of actionable changes within South Africa's government, Reagan was forced to reassess his policies towards South Africa.
 Debate ensues on whether constructive engagement helped end or prolong South Africa's apartheid system.

 Sullivan principles

 In the late 1970s through the 1980s, the Sullivan Principles has been used as a criterion for divestment of business holdings in South Africa.
 Developed by Reverend Leon Sullivan, the code called for non-segregation of races in the workforce, fair employment practices, equal pay, increased training programs, promotion potential for nonwhite South Africans, and improved quality of life standards for employees.
 Although the Sullivan Principles were intended to promote desegregation and improve conditions for black South African workers, they were condemned by U.S. anti-apartheid activists as being reformist and irrelevant to the structural issues of the apartheid.
 Companies were forced to work within a legal system in which blacks were disenfranchised of basic economic and political rights in South Africa.